EnriFort/MSc-Cybersecurity/Economics/notes.md

 ### Q: What method is used to identify the Discount rate?

 ### Q: Suppose you have two projects.
 Project 1 with an IRR of 28% and Project 2 with an IRR of 20%.
 Do you prefer Project 1 or Project 2?
-A: Without any additional information you must choose the best project.
+A: Without any additional information you must choose the best project (28%, You get more money back).

 ### Q: What is the salvage value?
 (Valore di rimpiazzo)
-Salvage value is the amount that an asset is estimated to be worth at the end of its useful life.
+A: Salvage value is the amount that an asset is estimated to be worth at the end of its useful life.
 It is also known as scrap value or residual value, and is used when determining the annual depreciation expense of an asset.

 ### Q: What does the acronym SMART mean?
 A: